David Alan Grier: 1990–1999: Career breakthrough

-Stage

-Grier returned to Broadway to perform in the musical A Funny Thing Happened on the Way to the Forum in 1997.
+In 2008, Grier starred in the Comedy Central series Chocolate News which had satirical sketches about current events and news stories.
+It lasted for one season of ten episodes.
+Grier appeared as Jimmy Dale in the series Queen Sugar appearing in Season 3 and played the role of Mr. Packard in the Paramount Pictures film Clifford the Big Red Dog.
 He returned to Broadway for the premiere of Race, written and directed by David Mamet, opposite James Spader, Kerry Washington, and Richard Thomas, which opened at the Ethel Barrymore Theatre on December 6, 2009.
-Grier received his second Tony Award nomination for his role.
+Grier received his second Tony nomination for the role.
 He also appeared in the revival production of The Wiz at the La Jolla Playhouse directed by Des McAnuff.

+He was a contestant on the eighth season of Dancing with the Stars, partnered with Kym Johnson.
+By the fourth week of the competition, Grier announced that he had lost 26 pounds.
+He was eliminated in the fifth week.

+His first book Barack Like Me: The Chocolate-Covered Truth was published by Simon & Schuster in 2009.
+The book recounts Grier's own life story, and was written with Alan Eisenstock.
 Grier appeared on Broadway as Sportin' Life in the Gershwins' Porgy and Bess, which opened at the Richard Rodgers Theatre on January 12, 2012, alongside Norm Lewis and Audra McDonald.
 He was nominated for the Tony Award for Best Performance by a Featured Actor in a Musical for this role.
 In addition to his Tony Award nomination, Grier received a 2013 Grammy nomination for Best Musical Theater Album for his performance on the cast recording of the play.
+He played the Cowardly Lion in NBC's live performance of The Wiz, which aired on December 3, 2015.